robdunn4/QSpice/Miscellany/README.md

 # Miscellany

-Here we have some QSpice odds and ends -- symbols, snippets, utilities etc.
+Here we have some QSpice odds and ends -- symbols, snippets, utilities, tips, etc.  Just bits and bobs that might be useful but don't fit elsewhere.

 ## Voltage Controlled Potentiometer